trxdave/ireland-rugby-quiz/README.md

 ## Logo ##

-Logo go back to homepage.
+There is a link for the homepage on the logo.
+Click on Logo to go back to the homepage.

 ![alt text](assets/images/irfu-logo.png)